andreamanzini/RecommendationSystem/README.md

 	* Clone this repository: https://github.com/manzo94/Surprise/tree/integrated_model
 	* Install requirements: pip install -r <folder_of_Surprise>/requirements.txt
 	* Install library:  pip install <folder_of_Surprise>
-	* ####TODO: talk about the requirement to install Visual Studio 2015 compiler if asked (the link should show up if the installation fail)
-	*## Throubleshooting:
+	* ### Throubleshooting:
+		* The library may ask the installation of the Visual Studio 2015 compiler.
+		  If asked follow the link which shows up in the error message and install the software.
-	 ####TODO: if the library can't be installed try to update all the python modules with conda upgrade --all and if it still fails update pip packages (pip install -U <modules<)
+	    * If the library can't be installed try to update all the python modules with "conda upgrade --all" and "pip install -U <modules>"

 * Install requirements for the project
 	* Run: pip install -r <folder_of_project>/requirements.txt
-	  (Use conda install if you prefer)
+	  (Install required modules using conda if you prefer)

 * Data Sets:
+    * Download the data_train.csv and sample_submission.csv files from the competition page on kaggle.
-    ####TODO: only the kaggle files are needed.
-Put them in ../data (with respect to the code folder)
+	  (https://www.kaggle.com/c/epfml17-rec-sys).
+The files should be put in the folder ../data, with respect to the code folder.

 ## Description

-* Files ####TODO:
+* Files:
-     * run.py is the main code which generates dumps (if not already generated) and the final prediction file
+     * run.py is the main code which generates dumps (if not already generated) and the final predictions file (after the blending)
      * models.py contains all the models used in the blending.
-Both custom and Surprise models are there
+Both custom and Surprise models are included in this file.
-     * *_helpers are all the helper.
+     * *_helpers are files which contain helper functions.
 The description is inside the files.
 Take a look there add stuff here

 ## Performances